khakhalin/Dynamic-clamp-2018/reviews and responses.md

 what the authors’ mean, but more intuitive descriptions that matches the figures or vice versa is needed to make the whole results section easier to digest.

-This refers to smaller (flat, not increasing) spiking output as a function of conductance duration.
-To make it clear, we improved the sentence:
+We improved the sentence:

-"Compared to control, neurons from animals exposed to visual stimuli had a flatter **(constant or hill-shaped, rather than increasing)** amplitude tuning curve (Fig 1D,E), **as they** did not increase their spiking as fast in response to larger conductances..."
+Compared to control, neurons from animals exposed to visual stimuli had a flatter amplitude tuning curve (**less of a difference between columns of Figure 1D, or different curves in each panel of Figure 1E**), as they did not increase their spiking as fast in response to larger conductances

 > - Excessive wordiness makes the results difficult to read and interpret.
 For example, on pg.
 9, 4 paragraphs (411 words) are used to describe two graphs, each showing